 Dr. Rachel Yung is a medical oncologist who studies new ways to treat breast cancer.
 She leads clinical trials that aim to identify unique signatures on cancer cells that could help improve outcomes and reduce side effects from treatments such as chemotherapy and hormone therapy.
 Dr. Yung also studies how lifestyle can influence the quality of care, patient-reported outcomes, prevention and survivorship of cancer.

-Assistant Professor, Medical Oncology Division
+Associate Professor, Medical Oncology Division

 University of Washington

 Clinical Fellowship, Medical Oncology, Dana‐Farber Cancer Institute, Brigham and Women’s Hospital, Massachusetts General Hospital

 Residency, Internal Medicine, Beth Israel Deaconess Medical Center

 Clinical Internship, Internal Medicine, Beth Israel Deaconess Medical Center

 M.D., Harvard Medical School